S3-working-group/s3-practical-guide/content/src/patterns/evolving-organizations/clarify-and-develop-domains.md

 # Clarify and Develop Domains

 <summary>
+Explicitly clarify, and then regularly evaluate and develop a domain's design based on learning, to enable those with responsibility for the domain to account for it as effectively as possible.
+</summary>

 A clear understanding of people’s area of responsibility and autonomy enables greater efficiency, effective collaboration, and agility throughout an organization.
-</summary>

 To make better use of their limited time, energy, and resources, people in organizations distribute work between them by creating roles or forming teams, units, or departments.
-In the process they are explicitly or implicitly defining [domains](glossary:domain) - distinct areas of responsibility and autonomy.
+In the process they are explicitly or implicitly designing [domains](glossary:domain) - distinct areas of responsibility and autonomy.

 Any role or team’s purpose is to contribute towards the overall purpose of the organization by taking care of a specific organizational need.
 Inadequately defined domains typically lead to stakeholders having different assumptions about areas of responsibility and autonomy.
 As a consequence, both collaboration and distribution of work suffers because of missed dependencies, double work, or work not done at all.